 Unfortunately, too many people think that they have to leave their home to have fun outside.
 But that’s not how it has to be.
 Here are 3 gift ideas that will help you and your family bring some fun back home…where it should be.

 Butterfly Nursery: Both of my girls had one of these butterfly nurseries from HearthSong.
 If you’ve never “hatched” your own butterflies, it’s really amazing to watch the complete metamorphosis from wonky caterpillar to beautiful butterfly.
 Not only does it provide you and your kids a great science lesson…in the truest sense, but these flying lovelies will also do wonders for your flowers and veggies.
 Price: $20-$30.

 Canvas Teepee: There’s just something about a teepee that encourages outdoor exploration in a kid.
 It doesn’t have to be fancy…just a place that transports them back into another time.
-You could spend a good bit of money on this basic canvas teepee from Trademark Innovations or simply buy a canvas drop cloth and drape it over a limb.
+You could make it easy and buy this basic white canvas teepee or be more creative and drape a canvas drop cloth over a limb (that can then play double-duty with another project you have on your list!).
 Regardless, either will open up your kids’ minds for greater adventure outside at home.
-Price for Teepee: $100-$150.
-Price for Drop Cloth: $20-$45.
+Price: $40-$60

-Hammock: When I want to take breather from all our play time…or contemplate my navel after a long day’s work, one of my favorite things to do is to glide effortlessly on one of our hammocks or porch swings.
-We don’t have one yet (!), but if you’re looking for a cool and very portable hammock option, consider getting an ENO hammock.
-Our girls have been asking for one for some time…so they’ll just have to wait and see if Santa thinks they’ve been naughty or nice this year!
-Price: $50-$100.
+Hammock: When I want to take breather from all our play time … or contemplate my navel after a long day’s work, one of my favorite things to do is to glide effortlessly on one of our hammocks or porch swings.
+If you’re looking for a cool and very portable hammock option, consider getting an ENO hammock.
+Santa brought each of our girls one a few years back and they absolutely love it … and I don’t anticipate them grown our of it anytime soon … like ever!
+Price: $60-$90

 HARVEST Gifts | feed your body and soul